Fidgeting and Flexible Seating — What’s All the Fuss?

 There’s No Better Time to Create an Active Classroom Than Now!

 Looking to reinvent your learning space but not sure where to start?
-Whether your project is large or small, Demco Interiors specialists can help you maximize your space.
+Whether your project is large or small, Demco interior services can help you maximize your space.
 Request a consultation today.

 What Affect Will These Changes Have on Learning?